The Impact of Medicinal Cannabis on Your Benefits

 A New Treatment Option

-Adding medicinal cannabis coverage to employee benefits plans is still a relatively uncharted concept, and there is limited information available regarding how it might affect your cost of doing business.
+Adding this coverage to employee benefits plans is still a relatively uncharted concept, and there is limited information available regarding how it might affect your cost of doing business.
 A new drug option can feel challenging, especially one with the legal and social history of cannabis.
 It is important to focus on seeing medicinal cannabis as a treatment option, comparable to prescription drugs.

 The recently legalized recreational cannabis shouldn’t be confused with medicinal cannabis treatment, which has been around for close to 20 years.
-Medicinal cannabis is a medical treatment that is prescribed by a doctor; the form in which it is utilized and its effects on the body are different from that of recreational cannabis.
+It is a medical treatment that is prescribed by a doctor; the form in which it is utilized and its effects on the body are different from that of recreational cannabis.

 There are safeguards in place to ensure that a company’s benefits plan is not covering recreational cannabis for employees.
 This includes requiring employees to have medical documentation from their doctor, that the prescription is dispensed by a licensed supplier, and that the employee must use it for designated conditions.

 Most employers are going to focus on the cost of the coverage.
 Comparing it to other treatments helps to put it in context.
 Prescription drugs can be extremely costly; medicinal cannabis as an alternate treatment may be less expensive.
-Commonly, medicinal cannabis is prescribed as an alternative to opioids, and there are many positives attached to reducing the number of prescribed opioids, one of which is lower costs.
+Commonly, it is prescribed as an alternative to opioids, and there are many positives attached to reducing the number of prescribed opioids, one of which is lower costs.

 As more research is done into the effectiveness of medicinal cannabis, there will be a better understanding of how it compares to other prescription drugs on a more comprehensive level, providing a better handle on the prevalence of usage, effective dosage and ultimately, cost.